neo-project/docs/docs/en-us/develop/write/nep11.md

 ```

-To enable the user to purchase NFT with GAS, add the following method:
+To enable the user to purchase NFT with GAS, you can add the following method:

 ```c#
 public static void OnNEP17Payment(UInt160 from, BigInteger amount, object _)